monkeywithacupcake/mern-cupcake/README.md

 #### Sign in users with the Sign In form
 ![SignIn Form Screenshot](/screenshots/signinform.png)

 #### Users go to a dashboard when log in is successful.
-The dashboard shows the currently logged in user, allows adding monkeys, and will show monkeys as simple cards
+The dashboard shows the currently logged in user, allows adding monkeys, allows adding cupcakes to monkeys, and shows monkeys with their cupcakes in cards and cupcakes alone in cards.
 ![Dashboard Screenshot](/screenshots/userdash.png)

-#### Big Deal - if you see this, just go to the routhe `/signout` to clear the authenticated=true
+#### Big Deal - if you see this, just go to the routh `/signout` to clear the authenticated=true.
+We can fix this by adding a 'go find the user from the token' but that has not been added yet.
 ![Dashboard Screenshot](/screenshots/needtosignout.png)

 ### Contributing